mushira4/notification-service/README.md

 The solution designed used Redis as a controller of the number of requests and timeframes, the main idea is to have a service that can be scaled horizontally and keep the `rate limit` data accessible across the cluster, so Redis can be deployed and keep the data updated between all nodes that receives the notifications.

-## Swagger Documentation
-The swagger documentation is available in the following URL: http://localhost:8080/swagger-ui.html